lsst-ts/observatory-ops-docs/Safety/emergency-response-guide.rst

 Fire
 ^^^^

-- If you know of anyone else in the building not with you, use a Rubin radio tuned to Channel 3.
+- If you that someone else is in the building, but not currently with you, use a Rubin radio tuned to Channel 3.

   Attention Rubin Personnel, FIRE!
   Evacuate the building!